Stephen Paddock: 2017 Las Vegas shooting

+Sequence of events

-Paddock open fired from his suite on the 32nd floor of Mandalay Bay.
+Paddock opened fire from his suite on the 32nd floor of Mandalay Bay.

 On the night of October 1, 2017, starting at 10:05 p.m., Paddock fired over 1,000 rifle rounds from his hotel room, Room 32‑135 at the Mandalay Bay Hotel and Casino, onto a large crowd of concertgoers at the Route 91 Harvest music festival on the Las Vegas Strip, ultimately killing 60 people and wounding 867 others.
 He then shot and killed himself.

 Paddock meticulously planned the attack.
 On September 25, six days before the shooting, he checked into the hotel with 10 shooting-range bags and a computer.

-Main stage of the Route 91 festival in September 2017, prior to the shooting.
+Paddock indiscriminately fired rifle rounds from the 32nd floor of the Mandalay Bay hotel toward the concertgoers at Las Vegas Village.

 On September 29, he moved into an additional suite, 32–134, connected to the first one; both rooms overlooked the festival grounds.
 He stayed in both in the days leading up to the shooting.
 After Paddock killed himself, the police found 23 rifles and one handgun inside his rooms.
 They included fourteen .223-caliber AR-15 type rifles, eight .308 caliber AR-10 type rifles, one .308 caliber Ruger American bolt-action rifle, and one .38 caliber Smith & Wesson model 342 revolver, all "very expensive," according to a law enforcement source.
 His arsenal included a large quantity of ammunition in special high-capacity magazines holding up to 100 cartridges each.
 Some of the rifles were resting on bipods, and were equipped with high-tech telescopic sights.
 All fourteen AR-15-type rifles were outfitted with bump stocks that make the act of using recoil to assist in pulling the trigger again easier and faster, increasing the weapon's rate of fire.
 Audio recordings of the attack indicated Paddock used these stocks to fire at the crowd in rapid succession.